 Sour cream has a lower fat content and is higher in protein.
 It’s more sour and will tend to curdle when heat is applied.
 Crème fraiche has a naturally high fat content and doesn’t curdle or break when exposed to higher temperatures.

-👩🍳How to make homemade cultured cream
+How to make homemade crème fraiche

 Traditionally, this is made with unpasteurized cream that naturally contains the healthy bacteria necessary for culturing.
 However, in the US, all dairy is required to be pasteurized, so a starter culture (mainly consisting of healthy Lactococcus bacteria) needs to be added to culture the cream.

-Let stand for 12-24 hours at a warm room temperature, ideally between 70-78 degrees Fahrenheit, until thick and creamy.
-Refrigerate for about 24 hours before using.
+- Refrigerate for about 24 hours before using.
 Your homemade cultured cream will last about 2 weeks in a sealed container in the refrigerator.

-🍋What is preserved lemon paste?
+What is preserved lemon paste?

 It is a paste (or puree) made from preserved lemons, which are salt-cured and fermented for several weeks or months and develop a complex, salty, savory, umami flavor.
 A paste is made by pureeing them to a smooth consistency.
 Read my post about preserved lemons in my ingredient spotlight.

-🛒Where to buy
+Where to buy preserved lemons

 If your local grocery store has neither, preserved lemons and paste are available online.

-📝Preserved lemon substitutions
+Preserved lemon substitutions

 While they add a unique flavor to anything they touch, there are a couple of easy substitutions that are still perfect for this recipe:

-- Make a quick and easy puree – see my instructions for making a fast stovetop substitute.
+- Make a quick and easy puree – see my instructions for making a fast stovetop substitute

-- Add fresh lemon juice, zest and salt – Use one teaspoon of lemon zest and the juice of one large lemon.
+- Add fresh lemon juice, zest and salt – use one teaspoon of lemon zest and the juice of one large lemon

-🥗Is this a low-FODMAP salad dressing?
+Is this a low-FODMAP salad dressing?

 Yes!
 All of the ingredients used are low in FODMAPs, providing you use a low-FODMAP mayonnaise.
 Drench your greens to your heart's desire!